 • I-71 Options: Two options were identified that paralleled the I-71 corridor (Figure 2-1, Appendix 4-1).
-These include Route 1 and Route 3.
-Although other routes use portions of the I-71 corridor (outside the ROW), Routes 1 and 3 are the only two routes that follow I-71 for the majority of the length of the Project.
-Route 1 follows the east side of the Interstate, while Route 3 follows the western side.
+These include Routes 1 and 3.
+Although other routes use portions of the I-71 corridor (outside the ROW), Routes 1 and 3 are the only two routes that follow I-71 for most of the length of the Project.
+Route 1 follows the east side of the interstate, while Route 3 follows the western side.
 Route 23 was identified east of I-71 through the communities of Loveland, Madeira, and Indian Hill.
 This was the longest of the route options and while it minimized the number of dense residential areas affected, there was a significant acreage of woodland impact and a large number of stream crossings.